-The user can navigate through the file system in order to access the files by clicking on the buttons appearing at the right side of each input field.
+The user can navigate through the file system to access the files by clicking on the buttons appearing at the right side of each input field.
 Upon completion, openSF reports on the status of the operation.
-The figure below shows the dialogue that is presented in case the import was performed successfully.
+Once the import has completed, the simulation and all the relevant components (descriptors and modules) will appear in the Repository tab of the Navigation view.
+The same applies to the imported simulation itself if was not executed.
+On the other hand, executed simulations will appear in the Executions tab.